panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 type: post
 ---

-`any` is the keyword that represents any value.
-A variable of type `any` can receive any kind of value:
+A variable of type `any` can be assigned with anything:

 ```typescript
 let myVar: any = 0;